kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 ```

 > note "Note"
-> In Openshift we can use both `kubectl` and `oc` interchangeably to interact with the cluster objects once HCO is up and running.
+> In OpenShift we can use both `kubectl` and `oc` interchangeably to interact with the cluster objects once HCO is up and running.

 ## You can also read more about CDI, CNA, ssp-operator, web-ui and KubeVirt: